-Potential Challenge

-Respondent Description

-- Conducting emergency work with an AQI over 301. - Controls for ozone: "not many and far more poor ozone days than wildfire smoke [days]." - The need to monitor indoor air quality, or the inability to control indoor air quality because the landlord manages the HVAC system. - Consideration and information for cities outside of Sacramento: "This does not incorporate actions from any of the other cities aside from City of Sacramento.
+Potential Challenge Respondent Description Conducting emergency work with an AQI over 301.
+Controls for ozone: "not many and far more poor ozone days than wildfire smoke [days]." • The need to monitor indoor air quality, or the inability to control indoor air quality because the landlord manages the HVAC system.
+Additional Information Consideration and information for cities outside of Sacramento: "This does not incorporate actions from any of the other cities aside from City of Sacramento.
 Businesses outside this jurisdictional boundary may believe actions do not pertain to them.
 The City of Sacramento should be responsible for customizing messaging within their jurisdictional boundary."

-Additional Information

-- Specify timing of action implementation: "The chart does not indicate a duration of level needed before implementing actions.
+Specify timing of action implementation: "The chart does not indicate a duration of level needed before implementing actions.
 Are the values present for at least 1 hour, 12 hours, days?
+Or does reaching that level trigger the response - this element is unclear."

+days on end."

-Or does reaching that level trigger the response this element is unclear." - Specify definition of clean indoor air and "clean workspace": "Define clean air workspace when AQI levels in the valley are 250 and above for days on end."
+• Specify definition of clean indoor air and "clean workspace": "Define clean air workspace when AQI levels in the valley are 250 and above for

-Potential Challenge Respondent Description Productivity, Employees & Customers Employee acceptance/adherence, overall organization acceptance and monitoring, especially in organizations with multiple crews and departments spread out around the region. • Customer expectations for performance and execution, or "angry customers because we need to close down for the day, because we can't use led [sic] (leaf) blowers."
-Protecting and reassuring staff: "Getting staff to work when minimal air quality is at level 2."
+Potential Challenge Respondent Description Employee acceptance/adherence, overall organization acceptance and monitoring, especially in organizations with multiple crews and departments spread out around the region. • Customer expectations for performance and execution, or "angry customers because we need to close down for the day, because we can't use led [sic] (leaf) blowers."
+Productivity, Employees & Customers Protecting and reassuring staff: "Getting staff to work when minimal air quality is at level 2."
 More information and consideration about the ripple effect of school closures: "public schools have multiple constituents who have varying needs for our open services [that we need] to be mindful about."
 Having sufficient supply of N95 masks for all employees, and some N95 masks to not properly fit employees.